-The College of Arts and Sciences is comprised of two schools (the School of Social Sciences and Education, and the School of Sciences and Mathematics), the Marine Science Research institute (MSRI), and the Public Policy Institute (PPI).
+The College of Arts and Sciences is comprised of two schools (the School of Social Sciences and Education, and the School of Sciences and Mathematics), Marine Science Research institute, and Public Policy Institute.

-MARINE SCIENCE RESEARCH INSTITUTE (MSRI)
+MARINE SCIENCE RESEARCH INSTITUTE

 The mission of the Jacksonville University Marine Science Research Institute (MSRI) is to provide outstanding teaching and high-quality research opportunities for students, faculty, and other researchers on issues related to the St. Johns River and the aquatic environments.
 The MSRI will lead education, research and public awareness outreach programs that will improve and promote economic and environmental sustainability through its facilities and operating policies.